jimratliff/GenoMac-user/README.md

 ## Appendices

 ### What steps the Hypervisor performs
+#### Programmatic steps
 (Of course, it’s possible that the below list of steps will become out of sync with the actual state of the Hypervisor’s code.
 So… trust, but verify!)

 Some of the following need to be performed only once, viz., the first time this user runs the Hypervisor.
-Thus, some of the following will be skipped over on subsequent Hypervisor runs.
+Thus, some of the following will be automatically skipped over on subsequent Hypervisor runs.

 - Updates the local clone of this repo if the local clone is behind the remote
 - Configures “split remote” for this repo: Fetch without authentication using HTTPS but push requires SSH